paulscherrerinstitute/scicat-ci/dev/README.md

 docker-compose -f docker-compose.yaml up -d --force-recreate --build --no-deps
 ```

-All the application containers (excluding the db -mongo- and the db_seeding -mongo_seed-) are meant to be used for development so it starts, rather the applications, an environment where the development of the applications is set up.
+All the application containers (excluding the db -mongo- and the db_seeding -mongo_seed-) are meant to be used for development so docker-compose starts, rather the applications, environments where the development environment of each applications is set up.
 This means that, to run the application, one has to attach to the container and start it.

 ## Example